neuroidss/lab-governance/People and Partners.md

 Purpose: Professional and expert developers

 Accountabilities:
- - Facilitating weekly Dev learning workshop
+ - Facilitating Dev learning workshops
  - Providing guidance on How and What to learn on request from @FreeFloatingDev

 ### Gardener - Cassus